unkcpz/dotfiles/README.md

 - [ ] F1-F12 control
 - [ ] power save, lower fan speed etc.
-- [ ] neovim, fzf search can on hidden files. but not `.git`
-- [ ] sway keybinding to restart sway and the waybar.
 - [ ] the accurate font settings.